annotation/text-fabric/tf/docs/about/corpora.md

 such as [DANS](https://dans.knaw.nl/en/front-page?set_language=en).
 From there Text-Fabric knows how to download them for you.

-Some corpora are supported by Text-Fabric *apps*.
+Most corpora are supported by Text-Fabric *apps*.

 These apps provide a browser interface for the corpus, and they customise/enhance the display of corpus fragments, and